 How Maple Syrup is Made:

-Step 1: In February, students drill and hammer taps and hooks into trees.
-We mainly use sugar maple but, other maples work as well.
+Step 1: In January, students drill and hammer taps into trees.
+Mainly, sugar maples are used, but other maples can be tapped as well.

 Step 2: Students run plastic tubing from the tree taps into 5 gallon buckets and wait for the flowing sap to collect.
 Day by day, the sap collects in the buckets.
 Buckets are emptied daily into storage containers that hold 30-40 gallons of sap.